-Often times, in the weeks following an injury or when pain becomes too much to deal with, patients will seek the support of a chiropractor, or acupuncture specialist.
+Often times, in the weeks following an injury or when the pain becomes too much to deal with, patients will seek the support of a chiropractor, or acupuncture specialist.
 Both acupuncture and chiropractic care were created to treat moderate to high-level pain and discomfort.

 However, one concern that always comes to mind is out-of-pocket expenses, which can definitely add up.
 So naturally, this has Medicare beneficiaries wondering just how much of these treatment costs are covered by their Medicare plan, if covered at all.